Madison Dog Bite Lawyers

 Dog bites can lead to a wide range of injuries, from minor wounds to severe and life-threatening conditions.

 - Superficial Wounds: These include scratches, bruises, and minor lacerations.
-While they may appear minor, immediate care is still needed to prevent infection.
+While they may appear minor, victims still need immediate care to prevent infection.

 - Deep Lacerations: Deeper wounds can damage muscles, tendons, and even bones.
 These may require stitches, surgery, or other intensive medical intervention.